emberlabstech/1PassMapper/README.md

 ## Input parameters to the application

     Usage of 1PassMapper:

+    -prefix     string  The prefix to use for all paths (default: ""), such as "dev" or other dot-notation path prefix.
     -tokenfile  string  The name of the 1pass token file to use, if different from teh default (~/.1passtoken)
     -injson     string  Input JSON source file in case you do not want to use 1Password Supplying this option will bypass the use of 1Password, and use the file as source of credentials.

     -in         string  Input file path - eg. "my-config-template.json" -out        string  Output file path - eg. "config.json" -vault      string  1Password vault name - eg. "CICD" -item       string  1Password item name (source of JSON) - eg. "MySecretCollection" -token      string  1Password Service Account token (optional; if empty, read from ~/.1passtoken)

 ## Tags - How they are designed and works